synsense/sinabs-exodus/README.md

 # sinabs-exodus

-This project is loosely based upon the SLAYER-pytorch repository.
+This project is loosely based upon the [slayerPytorch](https://github.com/bamsumit/slayerPytorch).
 As a plugin to the [sinabs](https://sinabs.ai) spiking neural network library it can provide massive speedups in trianing and inference on GPU.